 12. Hackney Bridge Kitchens

-This brand new indoor food court is nestled on the banks of the River Lee and home to craft beer, cocktail bars and a variety of mouth watering street food stalls.
-Traders include:
+This new indoor food court in Hackney Wick is nestled on the banks of the River Lea and home to craft beer, cocktail bars and a variety of mouth watering street food stalls.
+Hackney Bridge street food restaurant traders include:

 BAKES N STUFFINGZ (St Lucian jerk chicken)